Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Abstract

 \section{Abstract}

-Using the Dark Energy Spectroscopic Instrument Milky Way Survey (DESI MWS), we examine the 6D space of the anticenter region of the stellar disk (150$^\circ$ $<$ Galactic longitude $<$ 220$^\circ$) using 61,883 main sequence turn-off stars.
-We focus on two well-known stellar overdensities in the anticenter, the Monoceros Ring (MRi) and Anticenter Stream (ACS).
-We find that the MRi overdensity has kinematics consistent with a tidally induced spiral arm, a type of dynamic spiral arm created by an interaction with a satellite galaxy, most likely the Sagittarius Dwarf Spheroidal galaxy (Sgr).
+Using the Dark Energy Spectroscopic Instrument Milky Way Survey, we examine the six-dimensional space of the anticenter region of the Milky Way stellar disk (150$^\circ$ $<$ Galactic longitude $<$ 220$^\circ$) using 61,883 main-sequence turnoff stars.
+We focus on two well-known stellar overdensities in the anticenter: the Monoceros Ring (MRi) and Anticenter Stream (ACS).
+We find that the MRi overdensity has kinematic signatures consistent with a tidally induced spiral arm, a type of dynamic spiral arm created by an interaction with a satellite galaxy, most likely the Sagittarius dwarf spheroidal galaxy (Sgr).
 We use the kinematics of the MRi to calculate the two most recent passage times of Sgr are 0.25 $\pm$ 0.09 Gyrs and 1.10 $\pm$ 0.23 Gyrs from the present day.
 We validate that the ACS is kinematically decoupled from the MRi because they are moving in opposite radial and vertical directions.
-We find that the kinematics associated with the ACS are not confined to our defined overdensity.
+We find that the kinematics associated with the ACS extend beyond our defined overdensity.
 The features we see in the ACS region are likely part of a broader distribution of stars with the same kinematic signature as detected in other places, like the vertical wave in the outer disk and phase spiral.

 \keywords{Milky Way Galaxy (1054), Milky Way disk (1050), Milky Way dynamics (1051), Milky Way evolution (1052), Galactic anticenter (564), Galaxy structure (622)}